★ BEST INVESTING TOOLS COMPARISON ★

 Does MarketWatch or The Earnings Watcher have real-time data?

-MarketWatch offers real-time data feeds, which is essential for active traders.
-The Earnings Watcher uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketWatch offers real-time data, which matters if you trade actively.
+The Earnings Watcher runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from MarketWatch and The Earnings Watcher?

-MarketWatch supports data exports to CSV.
-The Earnings Watcher has more limited export options.
+MarketWatch exports to CSV.
+The Earnings Watcher is stingier about getting data out.

-MarketWatch includes a stock screener for finding investment ideas.
-The Earnings Watcher focuses on other analytical tools.
+MarketWatch has a stock screener for surfacing ideas; The Earnings Watcher doesn't, and focuses its energy elsewhere.

 Other tools you might like